jason-14/Impact-Analysis-of-news-on-Industries-using-ML-and-DL/README.md

-This architecture is designed to analyze the impact of financial news on stock market indices through a three-stage process: sentiment analysis, industry classification, and impact assessment.
-The system processes financial news articles, determines their sentiment and industry relevance, and then correlates this information with historical index data to assess the news’ impact on market trends.
+Financial News Impact Analysis on Stock Market Indices This project analyzes the impact of financial news on stock market indices, focusing on three main stages: Sentiment Analysis, Industry Classification, and Impact Assessment.
+This architecture processes financial news articles, assigns sentiment scores and industry relevance, and correlates this information with historical stock index data to predict market trends.

-Architecture Components and Flow
+Architecture Components and Workflow
 1. Data Ingestion Layer
-• Dataset to train sentiment analysis models: https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news
+  Sentiment Analysis Dataset: Trained using the Financial News Sentiment Dataset.
+  Historical Index Data: Collected using the Angel One SmartAPI to fetch timestamped open, high, low, close, and volume data for   the      NIFTY index.

-• Gathers historical index data from Angel One Smartapi Sentiment Analysis Module
+2. Sentiment Analysis Module
-    • Preprocesses news articles
-        for non-ML models:
-        for ML models: tokenization, stop word removal
-    • Employs multiple sentiment analysis models:
-    – Lexicon-based: VADER, FINVADER
-    – Machine Learning: SVM, CATBOOST
-    – Deep Learning: FinBERT
-    • Outputs sentiment scores for each news article Selected FinBERT for the highest accuracy of 89%.
+  Preprocessing: News articles are preprocessed using URL removal, stop word removal, removing non-word and non-whitespace characters, stemming, Lemmatization, tokenization and vectorization.
+  Model Selection: We evaluated multiple models to determine the best sentiment analyzer:
+  Lexicon-based Models: VADER, finVADER
+  Machine Learning Models: SVM (linear, RBF, polynomial, and sigmoid kernels), CatBoost Deep Learning Model: finBERT
+  Result: finBERT achieved the highest accuracy of 89%, making it the chosen model for sentiment analysis.

-2. Industry Classification Module
+3. Industry Classification Module
-  The lexicon-based classification was done since no existing dataset was found to train a model. classification categories: IT, Metal, Auto, Bank, Oil and Gas, FMCG, Financial Services, Media, Pharmaceutical, Realty, Healthcare, Consumer Durables, Others
-  Assign industry categories to each news article
+  Classification Categories: Articles are categorized into the following industries: auto, bank, financial services, FMCG, healthcare,      IT, media, metal, pharmaceutical, realtor, consumer durables, and oil and gas.
+  Classification Approach: Lexicon-based classification was implemented due to the absence of a labelled training dataset.

+  Lexicon-based classification due to lack of appropriate dataset to train a model.

-3. Data Integration Layer
+4. Data Integration Layer
-  Combines outputs from Sentiment scores of specific industries with historical data of the inde
+  Combines sentiment scores and industry classifications with historical NIFTY index data.
+This enriched dataset facilitates time-series    analysis and prediction.

-4. Impact Assessment Module using time-series analysis dataset for final analysis with title and date: https://www.kaggle.com/datasets/hkapoor/indian-financial-news-articles-20032020
+5. Impact Assessment Module
-  • Utilizes time series analysis techniques LSTM to model relationships between:
-  – Sentiment scores
-  – Industry classifications
-  – Historical index movements
+  Model Selection: Long Short-Term Memory (LSTM) network is used to model the relationships between sentiment scores, industry              classifications, and historical index movements.
-  • Generates impact assessments and predictions for different industries and overall market trends
+  Prediction Output: The LSTM model generates impact assessments and predictions for different industries and overall market trends based   on the analyzed news and historical data.